Best Weighted Blankets for Hot Sleepers

 Largest Weighted Blanket Option for Hot Sleepers

-CuteKing’s weighted blanket is technically machine-washable on a gentle setting, but is recommended to be dry cleaned or hand washed instead.
+CuteKing’s blanket is technically machine-washable on a gentle setting, but is recommended to be dry cleaned or hand washed instead.
 It also doesn’t include a cover, so you must purchase one separately and fasten together the six attachment ties.

 How CuteKing Feels

-CuteKing Cooling Weighted Blanket is a great option for a hot sleeper looking for something large enough to share with a partner and/or fit across a king-sized bed.
+CuteKing Cooling Blanket is a great option for a hot sleeper looking for something large enough to share with a partner and/or fit across a king-sized bed.

 What Is A Weighted Blanket?

 A weighted blanket is a blanket with added weight to it – typically ranging from 5-30 pounds.
-Typically, the blanket is filled with glass beads or plastic pellets to add to their weight, though some brands use other methods.
+Typically, the blanket is filled with micro-glass beads or plastic pellets to add to their weight, though some brands use other methods.

 How Do Weighted Blankets Work?

-Weighted blankets are filled with weight which is often locked in place with some type of quilted pattern, to avoid filler and weight all shifting to one spot within the blanket.
+Heavy blankets are filled with weight which is often locked in place with some type of quilted pattern, to avoid filler and weight all shifting to one spot within the blanket.
 They use deep touch stimulation to mimic the feeling of a hug or snuggling, which can help the body release oxytocin and serotonin and can lower cortisol.
 All of which helps one to feel calm and peaceful.

 How To Choose A Weighted Blanket For Hot Sleepers